Comparing Third-Party Risk Management Approaches: A Deep Dive into Four Solution Types

 S2P suites deliver risk insights through partnerships with data and risk intelligence providers, which is intended to score supplier risk and enable better decision making.
 However, the level of risk analysis typically included in most S2P suites is insufficient for ongoing risk management.

-S2P suites are for larger organizations with large procurement budgets and a procurement-led focus that must manage multiple vendor and supplier relationships but have less focus on risk.
+S2P suites are for larger organizations with large procurement budgets and a procurement-led focus that must manage multiple vendor and supplier relationships but focus less on risk.

 Dedicated Third-Party Risk Management Platforms